MannyLama/Sleepy/README.md

 The plugin utilizes a personal API server on a public endpoint to check the version of the plugin.
 This is used by all of my plugins.
 You can find the host at [My Website](https://elliepotato.de).
 You can read more about this API [Here](https://github.com/literallyEllie/elliepotato-api).
 You can disable this feature in the config.

-**As of 28.07.2019, the API server is not live so it will not work, if you fork and build yourself, you can disable it in the configuration**

 ## Issues / Pull Requests
 If you find a bug with the plugin, you can optionally make a PR and fix it yourself.
 Or alternatively make an issue report at https://github.com/literallyEllie/Sleepy/issues .
 I appreciate it eitherway.
 If you make a PR, please try and follow the style and conventions of the plugin (not to mention Java conventions) so that it fits in nicely.